Overview and legal framework

 (a) they have attained the age of 12 years;

-(b) they: i. are charged with or have been convicted of a violent, sexual or terrorism offence punishable in the case of an adult with imprisonment for a term of fourteen years or more; or ii. is charged with / convicted of one or more imprisonable offences which, together with any convictions for imprisonable offences, amount to (or would if convicted) to a recent history of repeatedly committing imprisonable offences while remanded on bail or to custodial remand
+ii. are charged with/convicted of one or more imprisonable offences which, together with any convictions for imprisonable offences, amount to (or would if convicted) to a recent history of repeatedly committing imprisonable offences while remanded on bail or to custodial remand;

-(c) Electronic monitoring must be available in the area, and
+(c) electronic monitoring must be available in the area, and

-(d) YOT must inform the court that the imposition of the requirement would be suitable.
-Location monitoring Conditional bail with location monitoring may be imposed on a children where the conditions, as specified under section 3AA Bail Act 1976, are satisfied (see Electronic monitoring above).
+Conditional bail with location monitoring may be imposed on a child where the conditions, as specified under section 3AA of the Bail Act 1976, are satisfied (see ‘Electronic monitoring’ above).

 Conditional bail with intensive support and supervision

+ISS programmes can, in some cases, be under-utilised by local authorities due to resourcing and financial pressures.
+Early discussions should be had with the YJS to determine whether ISS bail is appropriate where there is a high risk of remand due to the nature of the offence.
 However, it is very important to ensure that ISS bail is proposed and used only as a last resort, given how intensive and restrictive it is.
-YJS can and should look to propose more bespoke, tailored and child-focused bail support and supervision alternatives that can allow the court to grant conditional bail.
+The YJS can and should look to propose more bespoke, tailored and child-focused bail support and supervision alternatives that can allow the court to grant conditional bail.
 It is often about both the YJS and defence advocating to the court the rationale as to why conditional bail would be more suitable than ISS and would still be ‘robust’.

 Practical advice: the bail application

-- Ascertain the bail status of any co-accused to either distinguish or assist with asking for conditions for your client.
+- Ascertain the bail status of any co-accused to either distinguish or assist with asking for conditions for your child client.

 - Regarding objections: